EMAILS - THINK BEFORE YOU CLICK SEND

-How’s your Email etiquette?
-Are your words accurately and respectfully written?
-Since Emails are a dominant form of communication in our personal and professional lives, making them effective is the key.
-Many of us prefer to or have chosen to email folks rather than verbally communicate with them.
+Question - How’s your Email Etiquette?
+Are your messages accurately and respectfully written?
+Since emails are a dominant form of communications, clarity is key.
+Many of us prefer to email folks rather than verbally communicate with them.
 Besides, emailing is handy.
-You don’t have to worry about catching folks or them returning your calls.
-You don’t have to leave home or get dressed to communicate.
-Plus, you can send them anytime, anywhere, and from your phone which is always with you.
-Because of the conveniences and simplicities, why bother with the physical interaction?
+You don’t have to worry about someone answering or returning your telephone calls.
+You don’t have to leave home or get dressed to communicate via email.
+(I’m wearing my pajamas now).
+Plus, you can send emails anytime, anywhere, and from your phone which is always with you.
+Because of the convenience and simplicity, why bother with the physical interaction?
 You may not be in an office when you send an email, but if it’s for business, it should reflect a professional tone.
 It is for these reasons and more, that we should make sure that our emails convey the appropriate message.
-Read below.